-West Mercia BME % Female % Male %
+West Mercia BME Female Male

+% % %

-Police Officers 2,176 2.38 32.01 67.99
+Police Officers 2,287 2.90 33.20 66.80

-PCSOs 229 2.62 51.97 48.03
+PCSOs 211 2.80 51.70 48.30

-Police Staff 1,812 2.81 64.96 35.04
+Police Staff 1,819 2.70 64.40 35.60

-Total 4,217 2.58 47.08 52.92

-The PCC identifies, evaluates and controls key risks that if they happened could significantly impact on the ability of the PCC and Chief Constable to achieve the objectives set out in the Police and Crime Plan.
-As a result of the termination of the Alliance, the formerly joint PCC risk register has been separated out for each respective PCC to more accurately reflect the specific risks and mitigations for each.
+Total 4,317 2.80 49.77 50.23

+The PCC and Chief Constable each have a Risk Strategy in place to ensure that the risks facing the force and the PCC's office are effectively and appropriately identified, evaluated and reported.
 Some of the key risks are listed below.
 However, actions are put in place to mitigate these risks and various activities flow from these, both of which are monitored on a regular basis.

-- Health and Wellbeing of our workforce ongoing and consistent monitoring enables a better understanding of factors that affect health and wellbeing and the deployment of a consistent strategy to tackle the causes outlined; - Financial implications the delivery of the financial savings will continue to be challenging, particularly so given the uncertain political and economic climate. - Information quality and data inputted into systems, being used for formulating decisions and must be legally compliant under the more recent GDPR changes;

-ICT capacity and capability - infrastructure and systems are being reviewed and updated to ensure that this critical resource and enabler can facilitate change across both forces in operational policing and other support functions.
+- Health and Wellbeing of our workforce ongoing and consistent monitoring enables a better understanding of factors that affect health and wellbeing and the deployment of a consistent strategy to tackle the causes outlined; - Financial implications the delivery of the financial savings will continue to be challenging, particularly so given the uncertain political and economic climate. - Information quality and data inputted into systems, being used for formulating decisions and must be legally compliant under the more recent GDPR changes; - ICT capacity and capability infrastructure and systems are being reviewed and updated to ensure that this critical resource and enabler can facilitate change in operational policing and other support functions.

+Section 2.
 Financial Performance